eirikhoye/mirna_pipeline/README.md

 ```
 ![DispEsts](/images/plotDispEst.png)

+In DESeq2, an estimated gene wide mean dispersion is used to fit gene dispersions.
+This is  important becayse RNAseq count data is heteroscedastic, lowly expressed genes have higher dispersion than highly expressed genes.
+Fitting gene dispersions towards the fitted line will reduce overestimation of fold changes for lowly expressed genes.

+Now, lets also make a dictionary of miRNAs that have been reported to be cell type specific.
+This can be useful in interpreting differences differentially expressed miRNAs.

 McCall, Matthew N; Kim, Min-Sik; Adil, Mohammed; Patil, Arun H; Lu, Yin; Mitchell, Christopher J; Leal-Rojas, Pamela; Xu, Jinchong; Kumar, Manoj; Dawson, Valina L; Dawson, Ted M; Baras, Alexander S; Rosenberg, Avi Z; Arking, Dan E; Burns, Kathleen H; Pandey, Akhilesh; Halushka, Marc K
 Toward the human cellular microRNAome